AlexandraH-code/ms4-bookishnook/README.md

 * **Delete Products**
     * As the administrator of the webshop, I can delete products so that I can remove products from the webshop that are no longer sold.
 * **Manage Order Status**
-    * As the owner of the webshop, I can manage placed orders so that I can process customers' purchases
+    * As the administrator of the webshop, I can manage placed orders so that I can process customers' purchases

 ---
 ## 4. Database Models Overview And Entity Relationship Diagram (ERD)